dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/partial-tag-helper.md

 ## view-data

-The `view-data` attribute assigns a [ViewDataDictionary](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary) to pass along to the partial view.
+The `view-data` attribute assigns a [ViewDataDictionary](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.viewdatadictionary) to pass to the partial view.
 The following markup makes the entire ViewData collection accessible to the partial view:

 [!code-cshtml[](samples/TagHelpersBuiltIn/Pages/Product.cshtml?name=snippet_ViewData&highlight=5-)]

-Notice that the `IsNumberReadOnly` key is set to `true` and added to the ViewBag.
-Consequently, `ViewBag["IsNumberReadOnly"]` is accessible within the partial view:
+Notice that the `IsNumberReadOnly` key is set to `true` and added to the ViewData collection.
+Consequently, `ViewData["IsNumberReadOnly"]` is made accessible within the partial view:

 [!code-cshtml[](samples/TagHelpersBuiltIn/Pages/Shared/_ProductViewDataPartial.cshtml?highlight=5)]

+In this example, the value of `ViewData["IsNumberReadOnly"]` determines whether the *Number* field is displayed as read only.

 ## Additional resources